runopsio/agent/setup/README.md

 - [Install helm 3](https://helm.sh/docs/intro/install/)
 - A Kubernetes Cluster
-- Ask the runops team for an agent token
+- Ask an Runops administrator for an agent token

-> We'll be providing a way to generate and reset the the agent token straight from the cli and the webapp in the near future

 2. Clone the agent repo and create a namespace